-- 4. Undergraduate degrees include: (1) Electrical Engineering, Bachelors, (2) Mechanical Engineering, Bachelors, (3) Supply Chain Logistics, Bachelors.
+1. Undergraduate degrees include: (1) Electrical Engineering, Bachelors, (2) Mechanical Engineering, Bachelors, (3) Supply Chain Logistics, Bachelors.
 In each of these programming areas, UWF will offer capstone experiences at the UWF Sea3D Additive Manufacturing laboratory enabling students to work collaboratively with governmental, corporate and academic partnerships that are critical to enhancing the overall student experience educate tomorrow's workforce-ready college graduates to move into positions, meeting a key target industry need.
-Participants will work in Advanced Manufacturing disciplines will work on laboratory experiences and with industry from this location. - 5.
-Undergraduate and Graduate Research Robotics and Intelligent Systems.
-To support both undergraduate and graduate research in robotics and intelligent systems, Pending Florida Board of Trustees approval, UWF is launching a PhD program, in Intelligent Systems and Robotics in Fall 2019 in partnership with the Institute for Human and Machine Cognition.
-The launch of this program will enable UWF undergraduate and graduate students participating in significant undergraduate education and research to work collaboratively with PhD students and IHMC scientists.
-The location is a UWFowned warehouse adjacent. - 6.
+Participants will work in Advanced Manufacturing disciplines will work on laboratory experiences and with industry from this location.

+- 2. Undergraduate and Graduate Research Robotics and Intelligent Systems.
+To support both undergraduate and graduate research in robotics and intelligent systems, UWF is launching a PhD program, in Intelligent Systems and Robotics in Fall 2019 in partnership with the Institute for Human and Machine Cognition.
+The launch of this program will enable UWF undergraduate and graduate students participating in significant undergraduate education to work collaboratively with PhD students and IHMC scientists.
+The location is a UWF-owned warehouse adjacent to IHMC. - 3.
 Funded student internships will be available through this funding for students to work in companies for semester long experiences.
 Experiences may be longer based on partnerships that will create highly sought after talent.